sermon: The Prayers of Jesus

 16, Believe it or not, He also said three prayers while hanging on the cross.

 Prayer 1 on the cross:

-Now we're going to look into what Jesus actually said in His prayers.
+Now we are going to look into what Jesus actually said in His prayers.

 They go through the body and they show just how wonderful the human body is, and behind all this is the wonder of God's creation of man.
 He writes for Christianity Today, and I just happened to run across this when I was doing a search for something else on the Internet.
 He called this article "The Prayers of Jesus," which is also what I titled this sermon.
 He quickly went through some of what Jesus prayed for, and I thought it was interesting and worth repeating to you because he brought out some things about how the Father responded to Christ's own prayers that I thought was kind of intriguing.

-The first one we are going to go to is one that doesn't tell us what Jesus actually said, but I think we can assume a few things about it.
+The first one we are going to go to is one that does not tell us what Jesus actually said, but I think we can assume a few things about it.

-Thomas was so stubborn he wouldn't let the ten others convince him that Jesus had risen from the dead.
-Now when he found out, he was very faithful, but he stubbornly stuck to what he believed, to his detriment, and it's recorded in there.
+Thomas was so stubborn he would not let the ten others convince him that Jesus had risen from the dead.
+Now when he found out, he was very faithful, but he stubbornly stuck to what he believed, to his detriment, and it is recorded in there.
 He later turned that to a great strength, but at this point you kind of wondered about the man.

 Judas, of course, betrayed Him.